nibalizer/falco-workshop/workshop.md

   * adjust macros
   * trigger rule

+* Aggregate logs of events
+  * Setup LogDNA
+  * Configure kubernetes to ship logs to LogDNA

 * gRPC
-  * configure unix domain socket
+  * Configure
-  * use go client
+  * Use go client
-  * use python client
+  * Use python client
-  * use rust client
+  * Use rust client
-  * for python client - make it do another thing (batch probably)
+  * For python client - make it do another thing (batch probably)

 # Account Setup